 Some of these jobs in skilled trades are interdisciplinary, i.e., the expertise of the skilled technician may not have restrictions to just one of these areas.
 For example, the job of a welder.
 A welder fuses two or more metal or non-metal parts using heat, pressure, or cooling to form a joint.
-It is one of the most important processes in the fabrication industry.
+It is one of the most critical processes in the fabrication industry.

 The Syndicate PayScale Data says that an experienced, qualified welding technician can earn $100,000 annually on average when it comes to paying.
-In contrast, the average annual starting salary for a professional welder ranges from $54,000 to $71,000 and exponentially increases with the years of experience.
+In contrast, the average annual starting salary for a professional welder ranges from $54,000 to $71,000 and exponentially increases with years of experience.

 Another exciting career is as an electrical and automation technician.
-This involves working in electronics and electronic troubleshooting, manufacturing technologies, industrial automation, and process controls.
+This involves electronics and electronics troubleshooting, manufacturing technologies, industrial automation, and process controls.
 The manufacturing industry relies heavily upon electrical and automation components to work efficiently.
 Therefore, skilled technicians who have certifications and hands-on experience provided by the best trade schools in these areas employ many industries and companies to carry on their trades effectively and efficiently.

 These skills and certifications give industry expertise and knowledge, making graduates from these skilled trades programs a valuable asset to the industry.
-A lot of exciting work for a skilled technician lies in learning skills such as handling Hydraulic & Pneumatic Systems, AC/DC Motor Controls, Automation and Engineering Softwares like AutoCAD, SAP and Plex Modules, Interpreting Engineering Drawings, and Robotics and applying these skills to their jobs daily.
+A lot of exciting work for a skilled technician lies in learning skills such as handling Hydraulic & Pneumatic Systems, AC/DC Motor Controls, Automation and Engineering software like AutoCAD, SAP, and Plex Modules, Interpreting Engineering Drawings, and Robotics and applying these skills to their jobs daily.
 This career choice is no less challenging than a regular college degree and more lucrative as a career choice in the industry.